Loaded with green chilis, Mexican spices and tortilla chips, these chickpea green chili veggie burgers are a great healthy alternative to burgers.

 - Eggs – eggs help bind the burger.
 I originally didn’t use eggs and found that they just didn’t hold together like I wanted but just 1 egg makes all the difference.
 As mentioned above, you can use a vegan substitute.

 - Bake – bake the patties before freezing or cooking the rest of the way.
 By baking the veggie burgers for 40 minutes (20 minutes per side), you allow the outside of the patties to develop a crust.
-You can then freeze from here or finish on the stove-top to develop a charred crust.
+You can then freeze from here or finish the green chili veggie burgers on the stove-top to develop a charred crust.

 Other Homemade Veggie Burger Recipes